NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 1. Non-spin with yaw neutral.
 3. No visible oscillation
-4. Very little overshoot.
+4. Trim functional.
 5. Crisp, sharp start and stop.
 6. Constant yaw rate with increasing throttle.

 Pitch:

 1. Level "flight" with pitch at neutral.
-2. Only moderate oscillation
+2. Only moderate oscillation at neutral.
-3. Almost no oscillation
+3. Almost no oscillation at neutral.
+4. Trim functional.
-4. Symmetrical, accurate movement pitching forward and back (pitch stick at 10degree position gives 10 degree tilt)
+5. Symmetric movement pitching forward and back (pitch stick at 10degree position gives 10 degree tilt)
-5. Same amount of oscilation when pitched as when level
+6. Same amount of oscilation when pitched as when level.
-6. Moderate overshoot
+7. Moderate overshoot
-7. Almost on overshoot.
+8. Almost on overshoot.

 You will lose one point for each day late your solution is.